 And that could be that could include writing good sales copy that sells, writing sales videos, writing emails, writing ads like Facebook Ads or any other ads.

 You need to realize that when it comes down to your copy, whatever that copy may be…

 So the more of them, and obviously the better you write them, the more value that person feels they’re receiving.
 Therefore the more likely they are to convert.

 So I hope you find that helpful.
 We’ve got tons to do today.
 The copywriting, some videos and lots of other stuff going on.

 So you can tell we’re here.
-I will of course see you soon in another episode of The Drive.
+I will of course see you soon in Understanding If You’ve Got Your Marketing Message Right, the next episode of The Drive.
 Thanks for watching.